 Trinamool leader to return Rs.
 2.25 lakh taken as cut money to 141 people

-Kokata, June 26: Facing protests from people for taking "cut money", a local leader of the Trinamool Congress in Birbhum district on Tuesday returned around Rs.
+Kolkata, June 26: Facing protests from people for taking "cut money", a local leader of the Trinamool Congress (TMC) in Birbhum district on Tuesday returned around Rs.
 2.25 lakh to over 100 beneficiaries of government schemes from whom he had taken it as commission and apologised to them.

 Trilochan Mukhopadhyay, a TMC booth president on the outskirts of district headquarter town Suri, returned the amount to 141 people, from whom he had taken for providing them jobs under the MGNREGA scheme.

 "I have apologised to the people and returned the money.
-I promise I won''t do it again," Mukhopadhyay said.
+I promise I won't do it again," Mukhopadhyay said.

 The development came two days after local people staged demonstration outside his house demanding immediate return of "cut money" he has taken in the past few years.